Silvernine0S/FolderMenu3EX/README.md

 	!
 When introducing thew new ability for FolderMenu to launch elevated programs without the need for FolderMenu to be elevated itself, "Command Prompt" and "Command Prompt Here" broke.
 Fixed.
+	---- New Build #4 - February 16, 2013
+	!
+Check for Update did not work as expected.
+Fixed.
+	> Executables are now zipped before uploading.

 ####To Do
 ---------